hannotify/javas-concurrency-journey-continues/sections/2-the-journey-so-far.md

 **will wait for all tasks to terminate**

 Even if one of them would fail or is cancelled!
+The reason for this: the `submit()` method returns a `Future`, a Java construct that only supports blocking `get()`s.
 Also: when we know for sure the desired result won't be achieved.

 **allows unrestricted patterns of concurrency**

 * it's very hard with ExecutorService to create relationships among tasks and subtasks
 * but that's a valid use case that occurs quite often!
-* But ExecutorService doesn't enforce any task structure
+* Unfortunately, ExecutorService doesn't enforce any task structure
 * In theory, one thread could create an ExecutorService, a second thread could submit work to it.
 * And the threads which actually execute the work would have no relationship to either the first or second thread.
 * They are *one-way jumps*, just like the notorious `goto` statement from the `BASIC` language.